 AMERICAS HEADQUARTERS: San Francisco, CA

 Coleman Consulting also developed a program to gain management and employee buy-in, making it possible for CSAA to realize the identified savings.
-Included in that program was a survey of employees to assess their attitudes toward current schedules, ideas for changing policies or procedures they are unhappy with (e.g., attendance policy and dress code), and receptiveness to the proposed new approach to scheduling.
-Employees turned out to be highly receptive to CSAA’s efforts to revise scheduling.
+Included in that program was a proctored survey of employees to assess their attitudes toward current schedules, ideas for changing policies or procedures they are unhappy with (e.g., attendance policy and dress code), and receptiveness to the proposed new approach to scheduling.
+Employees turned out to be highly receptive to CSAA’s efforts to revise schedules.
 Nearly 80% of those surveyed had a positive opinion of the program, and only 1% had a negative opinion.
 The survey also revealed a high willingness to try multiple scheduling options, allowing greater flexibility in redesigning the schedule and ensuring that CSAA could achieve most of the objectives of the call center project.
 Furthermore, Coleman Consulting assisted CSAA in its successful transition to AB-60, California’s “overtime over 8” labor law.
 CSAA’s return for this project was greater

 than 7 times their investment.